MEET THE STAFF

 Contact: Tucson, AZ, 520.358.3331, email Laura

-Gail Evans, Senior Attorney
+Gail None Evans, New Mexico Climate Director, Senior Attorney

-Gail Evans, Senior Attorney
+Gail Evans, New Mexico Climate Director, Senior Attorney

 Gail (she/they) works in the Climate Law Institute addressing oil and gas extraction and pollution in New Mexico.
 Before joining the Center, she worked with frontline communities, Indigenous peoples and youth to develop legal strategies to hold the state of New Mexico accountable for the impacts of oil and gas pollution.
 For 14 years, Gail served as the legal director of the NM Center on Law and Poverty.
 She holds a law degree from the University of New Mexico and an LLM from Georgetown University.